amirKacem/AzIaaS/Blog/DeployWin11ArmVM.md

 # Azure PowerShell to deploy Win11 Arm VM

+I wanted to explore the benefits of [Azure ARM VMs that run on Arm-based processors][1].
+They offer outstanding price-performance and power-efficiency for various workloads.
+In this snippet, I show how to deploy a [Generation 2][2] Windows 11 ARM virtual machine with basic [naming standard][11] and diagnostics using PowerShell cmdlets.

 <a href="https://shell.azure.com/powershell" target="_blank">
    <img align="right" src="https://learn.microsoft.com/azure/cloud-shell/media/embed-cloud-shell/launch-cloud-shell-1.png" alt="Launch Cloud Shell">
 </a>

-I wanted to explore the benefits of [Azure ARM VMs that run on Arm-based processors][1].
-They offer outstanding price-performance and power-efficiency for various workloads.
-In this snippet, I show how to deploy a [Generation 2][2] Windows 11 ARM virtual machine with basic [naming standard][11] and diagnostics using PowerShell cmdlets.
+<br><br>

 <img align="right" src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/9ki4cvu8jf2i1r0v9f7l.png" width="30%"  border="3"/>

 This stores the name in a variable, creates a resource group and parameterizes the location and Resource Group name for [splatting][3].

 <details open>
   <summary><u>Variables</u></summary>